Litani River: Etymology

-The Litani River is named after the Ugaritic deity Ltn (pronounced līyitānu), a seven-headed sea serpent and servant of the sea god Yam.
+The Litani is named after the Ugaritic deity Ltn (reconstructed pronunciation līyitānu), a seven-headed sea serpent and servant of the sea god Yam.
 The ī in the Lebanese name preserves the hypothesized ī in Ugaritic.
-The river that winds and coils like a serpent through the Beqaa Valley was believed to be the personification of the deity.
+Robert Rose writes that the deity is the river, which that winds and coils like a serpent through the Beqaa Valley, personified.

 History

-Historians in the past have claimed that the location of Biblical Misrephoth Maim, the place to which Joshua chased the various tribes after their defeat at the waters of Merom, was the river-mouth of the Litani River, but it is unlikely as the name Litani predates that of the Biblical story.
+Historians in the past have suggested that the location of Biblical Misrephoth Maim, the place to which Joshua chased the various tribes after their defeat at the waters of Merom, was the river-mouth of the Litani River and believe the river to be part of northern Palestine.